 With the exception of Okinawa, which is quite wet in May, everywhere in Japan is comfortable and accessible this month.

 If you'd like to see something beyond the main highlights that all visitors see, head to the islands of Kyushu or Shikoku.
 The third and fourth-largest of Japan's islands, respectively, these places have distinct cultures of their own.
-Learn about Nagasaki's unique history, stay inside a volcanic crater at Mt.
-Aso, or check out some of Shikoku's 88 important temples encircling the island.
+Learn about Nagasaki's unique history, stay inside a volcanic crater at Mount Aso, or check out some of Shikoku's 88 important temples encircling the island.

 Plan your trip to Japan